lhcb/opendata-project/README.md

 # Running it on Everware

-If you have access to an [`everware`](//github.com/everware/everware) instance you can try out this repository by pasting a link to this repository.
+If you have access to an [`everware`](//github.com/everware/everware) instance you can try out this repository simply by surfing there and then pasting a link to this repository.

 # Running it locally